-Our aim is BOTH TO celebrate lesbians and show solidarity with all women in our community.
+Our aim is BOTH TO celebrate lesbians and show solidarity with all LGBTQI women and non binary people in our community.
 We believe in unity, and lifting up those who are most marginalised.

-Lesbian Visibility Week aims to show our solidarity with every woman within the LGBTQI community, as well as celebrate lesbians.
+Lesbian Visibility Week aims to show our solidarity with all LGBTQI woman and non binary people in the community, as well as celebrate lesbians.
 It is essential that Lesbian Visibility Week is a voice for unity and lifts up ALL women, especially those who come from marginalised communities.
 Recent research (Pride Matters survey, conducted by Pride In London 2018) has shown that gay women are almost twice as unlikely to be out in the workplace as gay male colleagues.

 There has been a Lesbian Visibility Day since 2008.